caydenakins/community-notes-fixing-git-mistakes/fixing-git-mistakes.md

 `git reflog -all` shows list of commits the HEAD has pointed to.

-`git commit ---amend --no-edit` will ament a commit without changing the commit message.
+`git commit ---amend --no-edit` will amend a commit without changing the commit message.

 `git remote prune origin` can be used to clean up local branches that cna be deleted/pruned.